 We are subject to financial market risks, including changes in interest rates.
-During the three and six months ended September 30, 2010, many of the loans in our portfolio had floating interest rates.
+During the three and nine months ended December 31, 2010, many of the loans in our portfolio had floating interest rates.
 These loans are usually based on floating LIBOR and typically have durations of one to six months after which they reset to current market interest rates.
 As the percentage of our U.S. mezzanine and other subordinated loans increase as a percentage of our total investments, we expect that more of the loans in our portfolio will have fixed rates.
-At September 30, 2010, our floating-rate assets and floating-rate liabilities were closely matched.
-As such, a change in interest rates would not have a material effect on our net investment income.
+Assuming no changes to our balance sheet as of December 31, 2010, a hypothetical one percent increase or decrease in LIBOR would increase or decrease our earnings by approximately one cent per average share over the next twelve months.
 However, we may hedge against interest rate fluctuations from time-to-time by using standard hedging instruments such as futures, options and forward contracts subject to the requirements of the 1940 Act.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
-During the three and six months ended September 30, 2010, we did not engage in interest rate hedging activities.
+During the three and nine months ended December 31, 2010, we did not engage in interest rate hedging activities.

-The following table is designed to illustrate the effect on created by our use of borrowing and potential issuance of of% for the months ended any preferred stock that we might issue and hypothetical percent.
-As can be seen, leverage generally increases the and decreases the return when the portfolio return is negative appearing in the table. f preferred stock, at the pref the weighted uming the sa ir portfolio o ers when the average annual interest rate ime average dividend rate on if minus 10 to plus 10 portfolio return is positive Assumed return on portfolio (net of expenses)(1) -10.0 % -5.0% 0% 5.0% 10.0%
+The following table is designed to illustrat created by our use of borrowing and poten •

+of% for the months ende • • •

+any preferred stock that we might issue an d hypothetical ann ual returns or our portfoli o of minus 10 to plus 10

+percent.
+As can be seen, leverage generally •

+and decreases the return when the portfolio appearing in the table. o return is negative e.
+Actual retui rns may be gi eater or less tha n those

+Assumed return on portfolio (net of

+expenses)(1) -10.0% -5.0% 0% 5.0% 10.0%

-Corresponding Return to Common -% -% -% % % Stockholders(2)
+Corresponding Return to Common

+Stockholders(2) -% -% -% % %